radin-ayu/agenticai/website/Lab-3.md

 1. From this testing, the agent still do not have all the information (supplier names, how much reorder quantity...).
 We had already built the previous agents for these features.
 Next lab, we will see how all agents can come together to form a multi-agent system

+**Congratulations!
+You’ve built an agentic flow in your AskProcurement Agent.**